jeffreyhding/stat133/crashes/README.md

 This data was provided by Amalia Stahl of UC Berkeley's [SafeTREC](https://safetrec.berkeley.edu/) for use by the STAT 133 course.
 ___

-The data set used in the published app is a random sample of 20,000 data points in the years from 2019 to 2021 due to the limitations of Shiny web apps.
+Due to the limitations of Shiny web apps, the data used in the published app is a random sample of 20,000 data points in the years from 2019 to 2021, cut down from 2014 to 2023.
 The file `crashes.R` is the version used in the app above.
 To use the full data set, see below.

 ___